The DOT, Smokey Bear, Wrappers, on and on You’ll hear truck drivers putting down officers of the law often, but lets look at this for a minute...

 Let the general society tell it, these days the police are our enemies.
 Basing this on how often the assumption is that the police are in the wrong every time an incident makes it to the headlines.
 Society seems to pass judgment that the officer was wrong and instead give the criminal/victim the benefit of the doubt.

-(Just like they try to make truck drivers seem
+(Just like the media and news reporters try to make truck drivers seem responsible for every accident.)

 The driver sometimes acts like the officer doesn’t even have the right to be talking to him.
 (Lol, like he is someone special!)
 They are doing a job but you want to be exempt from his attention.
 Most stops occur because the driver was doing something wrong or something is wrong with the truck like a light is out.